alpas/alpasdev/src/main/resources/docs/migrations.md

     - [Extra Columns](#extra-columns)
     - [Customizing Columns](#customizing-columns)

 Migrations are like version control for your database.
-There are many advantages of using migrations— being able to easily create a database with ease, being able to share the same database schema with a team, being able to recreate a production database that is exactly like the development one as far as the schema is concerned, being able to quickly iterate on a database design etc.
+There are many advantages of using migrations — being able to easily create a database with ease, being able to share the same database schema with a team, being able to recreate a production database that is exactly like the development one as far as the schema is concerned, being able to quickly iterate on a database design, etc.

 With Alpas's built-in migration support, you can take advantages of all the above benefits of migrations without breaking a sweat.